Amelia Meath: Sylvan Esso (2013–present)

-In 2013, Meath approached musician Nick Sanborn to ask him to remix Mountain Man's “Play It Right” track, which Meath had written.
+In 2013, Meath approached musician Nick Sanborn to ask him to remix Mountain Man's "Play It Right" track, which Meath had written.
 The duo realized their styles meshed and decided to form Sylvan Esso.
-Meath is the project's vocalist, lyricist, and co-producer in the project.
+Meath is the project's vocalist, lyricist, and co-producer.

 Sylvan Esso's self-titled debut album was released May 12, 2014 via Partisan Records.
-The duo's self-titled 2014 debut paired Meath's “secretive, intimate” songwriting with Sanborn's propulsive and sticky production, and they found immediate success; they were quickly selling out clubs around the country and booking major festivals like Bonnaroo, Firefly, and Austin City Limits.
+The duo's self-titled 2014 debut paired Meath's "secretive, intimate" songwriting with Sanborn's propulsive and sticky production, and they found immediate success; they were quickly selling out clubs around the country and booking major festivals like Bonnaroo, Firefly, and Austin City Limits.

 Their sophomore LP, What Now, was released April 28, 2017 via Loma Vista Recordings.
 The album was a success.
 Josh Modell of The A.V.
 Club called the album "brilliant" and "a record so good it answers its own title question and makes you eager to ask it again."
-What Now went on to receive a Grammy nomination in the category "Best Dance/Electronic Album."
+What Now went on to receive a Grammy nomination in the category "Best Dance/Electronic Album".
 They continued to tour extensively.

 In November 2019, Sylvan Esso launched their limited-run WITH tour in Los Angeles, New York, Nashville, and Durham, NC.
 In the expanded band, Meath and Sanborn were joined by Meg Duffy, Molly Sarlé, Daughter of Swords, Jenn Wasner, Dev Gupta, Adam Schatz, Matt McCaughan, and Joe Westerlund.
 A live concert documentary of the Durham show was released on YouTube on April 23, 2020, followed by the surprise release of the full-length live album, also titled WITH.

 Meath and Sanborn's third full-length LP, Free Love, was released September 25, 2020 via Loma Vista Recordings, to positive reviews.
 Entertainment Weekly described the album as "..somehow prescient and nostalgic in the same breath.
-It traffics in intimacy and self-preservation in the face of opening oneself up to love.”
+It traffics in intimacy and self-preservation in the face of opening oneself up to love."

-Following their concert stream series FROM THE SATELLITE, on December 2, 2020 Sylvan Esso surprise-released WITH LOVE, a 10-piece “dream team” band featuring most of the players from WITH.
+Following their concert stream series FROM THE SATELLITE, on December 2, 2020, Sylvan Esso surprise-released WITH LOVE, a 10-piece "dream team" band featuring most of the players from WITH.

-In a 2020 interview with THEM, Meath explained Sylvan Esso's sound, “We always make records about how the world is dying.
-They're sad songs that sound really happy.”
+In a 2020 interview with THEM, Meath explained Sylvan Esso's sound, "We always make records about how the world is dying.
+They're sad songs that sound really happy."